indykiss/DataStructures-Algos/Leetcode/FB/To_do.md

 points A to B.

-# Tree: BFS
+# Tree: BFS (queue, levels)

-When we need to traverse a tree in a level by level order, use BFS.
+When we need to traverse a tree in a level by level order, use breadth first search.
 We use a queue to keep  track of all the nodes of a level before we move to the next level.
+Space always O(N) where n is the number of nodes.

 - Binary tree level-order traversal
+- Return an arr of arrs with all the values on each level of a binary tree
+- Return the avg of each level in a BT

+# Tree: DFS (stack, paths)
+We use recursion, OR A STACK using iterative, to track all the previous (parent) nodes while traversing.
+This makes our space always O(H) where H is the height of the tree.

+- Binary Tree Path Sum